Updated: 2020-07-28 by

-To meet the requirements of Vermont's individual insurance mandate, you must have what's called "minimum essential coverage."
+To meet the requirements of Vermont's (currently toothless) individual insurance mandate, you must have what's called "minimum essential coverage."
 In Vermont, minimum essential coverage is the same for purposes of state law as it is under the federal Affordable Care Act.

 What Qualifies as Minimum Essential Coverage in Vermont?